filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 ## Rollback to `lotus-miner` monolith process

-> Warning: after rollback, your miner won't be able to serve any storage deals that were made to it while the system was running in multi-process architecture (i.e. with a split `markets` service)

 If you want to revert the changes listed above and go back to running `lotus-miner` as a single process, run the following:

 1. Make sure that the `mining/sealing/proving` node is publicly exposed, as we will be enabling the markets subsystem on it.